 StopAfib.org Room Block

-To secure your room, please call the hotel using one of these numbers.
+To secure your room, please call the hotel directly

 “Nice hotel with good food and employees who accommodated the attendees.”